DIY Nipple Cream for Breastfeeding

 Read my affiliate policy.

-Wellness Mama » Blog » Motherhood » Nursing Balm Nipple Cream for Breastfeeding
+Wellness Mama » Blog » Motherhood » DIY Nipple Cream for Breastfeeding

 Don’t get me wrong.
 It is worth it.
-The pain isn’t that bad and a lot can be helped by making sure baby has a good latch from the very beginning (though this certainly didn’t make it completely painless for me as many claim).
-Instead, I find that for the first week or so of nursing a baby I have to take a deep breath and mentally prepare for the first minute or so of each nursing session because it is quite uncomfortable.
+The pain isn’t that bad and a lot can be helped by making sure baby has a good latch from the very beginning.
+However, this certainly didn’t make it completely painless for me as many claim.
+Instead, I found that for the first week or so of nursing a baby, I had to take a deep breath and mentally prepare because it was quite uncomfortable.

 Nipple Cream

-A few days after I had my first baby when I was in the trenches of learning to breastfeed correctly, the lactation consultant suggested using a lanolin cream.
-I tried it and proceeded to get much, much worse (turns out I was allergic to lanolin!).
+A few days after I had my first baby when I was in the trenches of learning to breastfeed, the lactation consultant suggested lanolin cream.
+I tried it and proceeded to get much, much worse.
+Turns out I was allergic to lanolin!

-Needless to say, I didn’t use it again after that, but it did make me wonder if there was any type of cream or remedy that I could use that might offer some relief.
+Needless to say, I didn’t use it again after that.
+It did make me wonder though if there was something I could use that might offer some relief.

 Why Not Lanolin?

-For me, the answer was because I was allergic, but as I started researching to make my own nipple balm nursing cream, I realized that lanolin was not an ingredient I would want to use, even if I could without a reaction.
+For me, the answer was because I was allergic.
+As I started researching to make my own homemade nipple balm cream recipe, I realized lanolin wasn’t an ingredient I wanted to use, even if I could without a reaction.

 What is Lanolin?

-Lanolin is essentially an oil obtained from Sheep’s wool.
+Lanolin is an oil from sheep’s wool.
 The sebum (oil) is extracted from the wool and it undergoes another process to create the finished lanolin.
-This is obviously problematic for anyone allergic to wool (raises hand), but there are also concerns about pesticide residue found in wool and the potential for this to build up in fatty tissue or in breastmilk.
+This is obviously problematic for anyone allergic to wool (raises hand).
+There are also concerns about pesticide residue found in wool and the potential for this to build up in fatty tissue or in breast milk.

-From the research I’ve conducted thus far, there is no organic source of lanolin, as many sheep are actually sprayed with pesticides to treat against various mites and pests.
-Additionally, most sheep are fed non-organic and genetically-modified feed and traces of this can be found in the wool as well.
+Many sheep are sprayed with pesticides to treat various mites and pests.
+Additionally, most sheep are fed non-organic and GMO feed, and traces of this can be found in the wool as well.
+There are some sources of organic lanolin from healthy sheep, but it’s hard to find.

-Sources disagree about the safety of lanolin and some claim it is perfectly safe, but it wasn’t a risk I wanted to take with my new born babies just in case.
-Most popular brands of nipple cream contain concentrated lanolin and while these may help mom heal more quickly, this is also becoming part of baby’s first food and more natural options can be effective as well.
+Sources disagree about the safety of lanolin and some claim it’s perfectly safe.
+It wasn’t a risk I wanted to take with my newborn babies just in case.
+Most popular brands of nipple cream have concentrated lanolin.
+While these may help mom heal more quickly, they also become part of little ones’ first food and more natural skincare options can be effective as well.

 A Natural Nipple Cream

-Determined to have a little bit easier of a time with those first days of nursing with my last two babies, I started experimenting with making a natural nipple cream or nursing balm that would help ease the discomfort in those first days.
+I was determined to have an easier time with those first days of nursing with my last two babies.
+I started experimenting with making a natural nipple cream or nursing balm that would help ease the discomfort of sore nipples.
+It’s also important to check for oral ties and other things that can affect a baby’s latch!

 Choosing Safe Ingredients